Cryptorchidism in Dogs: Everything You Need to Know

 Is your male canine family member a cryptorchid dog?
 Don’t worry if it’s the first time that you’ve come across this rather technical term.
 It simply means that your male pooch has an undescended or retained testicle.

-Now while chances are this condition is not one of the health issues noted down in your dog home care checklist, having an idea what it is as well as the proper way to support your canine family member should he be afflicted with this problem is definitely going to be very helpful.
+While this condition is probably not one of the health issues noted down in your dog home care checklist, having an idea of what it is as well as the proper way to support your canine family member should he have retained testicles is going to be very helpful.

-Dog cryptorchidism is characterized by the failure of either testicle—or even both testicles in some cases—to drop down completely into the scrotal sac or scrotum.
+Cryptorchidism is characterized by the failure of either testicle or even both testicles in some cases, to drop down completely into the scrotal sac or scrotum.
 This condition affects about 1 to 3% of all male dogs.

 It is not uncommon for a few young male dogs to have this process completed when they reach two (2) months of age or even as late as five (5) to six (6) months.
-But the thing is it can be safely assumed that your canine family member is a cryptorchid dog if his testicles haven’t reached their destination in the scrotal sac after six (6) months.
+However, it can be assumed that your canine family member is a cryptorchid dog if his testicles haven’t descended in the scrotal sac after six (6) months.

 Studies show that while all male dogs may be prone to canine cryptorchidism, this condition is often observed in certain breeds like Lhasa Apsos, Dachshunds, Boxers, German Shepherds, Boston Terriers, Chihuahuas, French Bulldogs, Pugs, Shetland Sheepdogs, Miniature Schnauzers, Siberian Huskies, Poodles, Pomeranians, as well as Yorkshire Terriers.

-Additionally, although cryptorchidism in dogs is not life-threatening in itself, your canine family member could be in for some serious or even fatal adverse effects in the long run if this health issue is not corrected soon.
+Additionally, although cryptorchidism in dogs is not life-threatening in itself, your pet could be in for some serious or even fatal adverse effects in the long run if he has a missing testicle.

-The simplest and most straightforward way of checking if your pooch has an undescended testicle is through visual and physical examination.
+The most straightforward way to check if your pooch has a retained testicle is through visual and physical examination.
 Here are the following steps on how you can carry this out at home:

 First, place your dog in a lying position where you have ample room to move your hands all over his belly and rear legs.
 It is highly recommended that you choose an isolated room to do this where your pooch won’t be distracted by outside noises and movements.

 Fourth, if you don’t feel a bulge in either or both testicles, gently feel around his groin and abdominal areas.
-Always keep in mind that the testicles may not descend into the scrotal sac for up to six (6) months.
-However, if your canine family member is more than six (6) months of age, chances are he is experiencing cryptorchidism in dogs.
+Always keep in mind that a testicle descends into the scrotal sac within six (6) months.
+However, if your dog only has one testicle (or both of them are missing), cryptorchidism may already be an issue.

 Now, let’s talk about the potential adverse effects that could take place should your male puppy have an undescended testicle…

 And just to make things even worse, spermatic cord torsion can be pretty tricky to diagnose given that its symptoms only manifest when it is already at its severe stage.
-When it does reach this point, there is also the possibility that it will become a case of testicular cancer sooner or later.
+When it does reach this point, there is also the possibility that it will become a case of testicular cancer.

 It is speculated that one of the reasons why spermatic cord torsion progresses into testicular cancer is that the temperature in and around the abdomen is considerably higher compared to that of the scrotum.

-Next, let’s discuss if undescended testicles in dogs can be painful for your pet…
+An undescended canine testicle can be painful for your pet.

 If undescended testicles in dogs are ignored or not given immediate and proper care and attention, it could progress to testicular cancer, which can be fatal in the long run.
 Just to emphasize, cryptorchidism in dogs is not in itself fatal, but its adverse effects are.